 If you feel safer hiring a credit repair company to clean up and monitor your credit, there are options for that as well.
 Your Personal Finance Tips features credit repair reviews so you can find the best credit repair companies around.

 It is important to note that these companies can legally do nothing different than you can.
 Reputable companies will be upfront with you about what services they offer and how much they charge.
 They will also keep you informed of their progress on your account.
 Always research the credit repair company you plan to use because there are many scammers eager to charge for services they cannot provide.
-Customer reviews can be very helpful in this aspect of researching.
+Customer reviews can be very helpful in this aspect of research.